ghost-1608/CTF-Write-Ups/Digital Defenders /bl4ckscr33n_ex3cuti0n.md

 ## Initial Takeaway
 Extracting the contents of the tarball gave one file `chall.raw`.
 The description gives the information that the provided file is a memory dump.
-Going ahead by this information, I planned on using volatility (Python2).
+Going ahead with this information, I planned on using volatility (Python2).
 The plan was to run an `imageinfo` first to figure out the profile, then perhaps run a file scan or a process list scan, and then build upon that.

 ## Execution
 Before proceeding with using volatility though, I decided to run a customary `file` command on the file.